 What is the offshore longleader fishery?

 This fishery is an opportunity that uses longleader gear to target offshore midwater rockfish species while avoiding bottom-dwelling species like yelloweye rockfish.

 When and where is the offshore longleader fishery open?

-Can I fish for lingcod, flatfish or other bottomfish on the same trip?
+Can I fish for lingcod or other rockfish on the same trip as Offshore Longleader rockfish?

-Can I combine any other fishing with offshore longleader fishing in one trip?
+Can I combine any other non-bottomfish fishing with Offshore Longleader Fishing on the same trip?

 Header photo by Bob Swingle